 The carnivorous pitcher plant has colorful, usually variegated, leaves shaped like little cups.
 Water collects inside the pitcher plant where it digests insects that are attracted to the nectar on its slippery leaves and then fall into the water.
 Carnivorous pitcher plants live along the east and west coasts of the United States, South America, Southeast Asia and even Australia.
 These plants live in low-nutrient soils, often bogs, and survive by “eating” insects.

 She started thinking about that model system while working on her doctoral degree, when she discovered that convergently evolved hosts shape similar microbiomes.
 Afterwards, as a postdoctoral fellow, Bittleston “wanted to create a lab tractable system”—a controlled space where she can more easily study the communities of microbes.
 And she has continued that in her lab at Boise State, where she grows the microbial communities in little tubes that replicate their natural environment or in pitcher plants living in programmable growth chambers.
-Although, instead of waiting for insects to fall into the plants, she feeds them ground cricket powder that she purchases online.
-She described how she “became more interested in thinking about what controls how these communities assemble” when completing her doctoral degree.
-Her research asks questions like, how do species interactions in these little communities affect their stability?
+She has become increasingly interested in researching what controls how these communities assemble, asking questions like, how do species interactions in these little communities affect their stability?
 What functional traits do they have?
 Do they break down chitin, one of the main biopolymers in the insect exoskeleton, to make more nutrients available to the plant for growth?
 And ultimately, how do these microbes evolve in a community context?

 Discover more about Bittleston’s work and her lab at www.bittlestonlab.com.